Molecular Embedding-Based Algorithm Selection in Protein-Ligand Docking: Materials and Methods

 \subsubsection{Dataset}

-A proper AS dataset involves problem instances, protein-ligand pairs here, $\mathcal{X} = \{\mathbf{x}_1,...,\mathbf{x}_n\}$ and score targets $\mathcal{S}\in\mathbb{R}^{n\times m}$ that contain per-instance, per-algorithm performance data.
-Acquiring such data is inherently challenging due to the limitations of available data that differs from the training data of the candidate algorithms and the substantial costs required to evaluate each docking algorithm across all instances in the dataset.
-This necessitates a strategic selection of both representative molecular instances and algorithms.
-This study therefore employs a curated portfolio of eight methodologically diverse docking algorithms, selected to represent either state-of-the-art techniques and established baselines, as summarised in Table~\ref{tab:docking_tools}.
+A proper AS dataset involves problem instances (protein--ligand pairs) $\mathcal{X} = \{\mathbf{x}_1,\ldots,\mathbf{x}_n\}$ and score targets $\mathcal{S}\in\mathbb{R}^{n\times m}$ that contain per-instance, per-algorithm performance data.
+Acquiring such data is inherently challenging: candidate docking pipelines are heterogeneous, their training data may overlap with common benchmarks, and exhaustive evaluation over large instance sets is costly.
+This necessitates a strategic selection of both representative molecular instances and a portfolio that is (i) methodologically diverse and (ii) available under consistent, documented protocols.

+Accordingly, the main AS experiments use a curated portfolio of eight docking algorithms, chosen to span strong baselines and learning-based approaches while remaining tractable for systematic analysis across workflows (Table~\ref{tab:docking_tools}).
+Portfolio completeness is not claimed; rather, this set aims to analyse algorithm selection under a representative and protocol-consistent set of solvers.

-Since most of these algorithms have parsed \textit{PDBBind}~\citep{liu2017forging} as the training set, we evaluate them on \textit{BindingMOAD}~\citep{hu2005binding}, a comprehensive dataset of experimentally determined protein-ligand complexes.
-A subset of the performance results over around 3000 cases (thereafter, \textit{MOAD-curated}) is then curated so that each algorithm demonstrates strong performance in certain docking scenarios, to ensure the presence of a non-trivial selection problem.
+Since most of these algorithms have parsed \textit{PDBBind}~\citep{liu2017forging} as the training set, we evaluate them on \textit{BindingMOAD}~\citep{hu2005binding}, a comprehensive dataset of experimentally determined protein--ligand complexes.
+To reduce potential overlap with common training corpora and to obtain a chemically standardised evaluation split, a \textit{MOAD-curated} subset is constructed from BindingMOAD using a fixed, two-stage filtering procedure that does not consult docking scores, solver rankings, RMSD, or pose validity at any point.

+First, starting from BindingMOAD, a working pool of approximately 6700 complexes is formed by removing complexes whose PDB IDs appear in the PDBBind v2020 collection and by excluding overlaps with the DockGen protein lists, followed by basic dataset housekeeping (e.g., resolving duplicates and incomplete entries).
+Second, the working pool is filtered using fixed protein and ligand quality criteria implemented in a standalone script: on the protein side, only structures composed of the 20 canonical amino acids are retained; on the ligand side, RDKit-based checks enforce standard Lipinski-style constraints (molecular weight $\leq 500~\mathrm{Da}$, $\log P \leq 5$, $\leq 5$ hydrogen bond donors, and $\leq 10$ hydrogen bond acceptors).
+Complexes failing any criterion are removed.
+The surviving 3179 complexes constitute the final \textit{MOAD-curated} dataset used in the main experiments.

+Solver performance is analysed post hoc on this fixed dataset to characterise solver dominance and the resulting VBS--SBS gap.
+Each algorithm demonstrates strong performance in certain docking scenarios, ensuring the presence of a non-trivial selection problem.
+In addition, complementary analyses use extra benchmarks that provide released per-complex outputs for a substantially broader catalogue of docking and co-folding pipelines (including recent methods such as Interformer) under documented settings, which we describe next.